Amonsiba/EE282/homework4.md

 >ln -sf ~/iso1_onp_a2_1kb.fastq $raw/reads.fq
 >```
 >
->32 represents the number of threads (-Sw5 -L100 -m0) is the best setting for ONT designed from the program
->{,} is used to copy the sequence as referance against itself
+>The program minimap overlaps the reads for the reads.fq file.
+Settings (-Sw5 -L100 -m0)
+>are used to set the best conditions for and the syntax {,} is used to create a copy
+>of the sequence so it can be referance against itself.
+The pipe then gzips the file and
+>designates out output file location and name.
 >```
 >minimap -t 32 -Sw5 -L100 -m0 $raw/reads.fq{,} \
->| gzip -1 \   #zips file
+>| gzip -1 \
-> $processed/onp.paf.gz #output file
+> $processed/onp.paf.gz
 >```
+>

 **3. Use `miniasm` to construct an assemply**

+>The program miniasm constructs the assembly by using the output from minimap by taking the
+>all-vs-all read self-mapping.
+>
+>Specifies the reads and mapping file, output file is a gfa (graphical fragment assembly)
 >```
->#Specifies the reads and mapping file
 >miniasm -f $raw/reads.fq $processed/onp.paf.gz \
-> $processed/reads.gfa #outputs file in particular location -Sw5 -L100 -m0
+> $processed/reads.gfa
 >```

 ### Assembly Assessment